Active Whitening Charcoal Toothpaste

 • Acne treatment: Depending on the severity, charcoal can double as an exfoliator and spot treatment to absorb impurities from beneath the skin for smoother results.

-• Hair volume enhancer: Dirt and oil weigh down your mane, so cleansing the scalp with charcoal removes surface pollutants minus any residue to make hair feel lighter and more full.
+• Hair volume enhancer: Dirt and oil weigh down your mane, so cleansing the scalp with charcoal removes surface pollutants minus any residue to make hair feel lighter and more packed.

-• Toxin removal: Besides pulling grime from our pores, it can prevent the gastrointestinal absorption of certain drugs and toxicants, even increase their elimination after absorption.
+• Toxin removal: Besides pulling grime from our pores, it can prevent the gastrointestinal absorption of certain drugs and toxicants and even increase their elimination after absorption.

-• Face or full-body, several of the industry’s indie and staple skincare brands are embracing the trend with the launch of new products that fall right into the category.
+• Face or full-body: several of the industry’s indie and staple skincare brands are embracing the trend by launching new products that fall right into the category.

 Is it safe?